Kev-BB/Spelling-Bee/README.md

 <h3>Cloning</h3>

-How to clone your project
+How to clone the project

 ```bash
 git clone project-url-in-github